alex1701c/EmojiRunner/README.md

-This project is in the early stages of development !
+This project is in development !

 This plugin allows you to search and copy emojis/symbols to the clipboard.
 If has the following categories: